 Henry Apple is a veteran sports reporter for the Northwest Arkansas Democrat-Gazette.
-His primary beat is Bentonville, as well as Gravette and topics that include state schools and the Arkansas Activities Association.
+His primary beat is Bentonville and Bentonville West, as well as topics that include state schools and the Arkansas Activities Association.
 During the spring, he handles high school track in Northwest Arkansas.
 He is a lifelong Arkansas resident.

 DARDANELLE — The numbers Connor Reece put up Friday night were staggering, but he did it in only half the allotted time.

 Shiloh Christian's senior quarterback, however, completed 18 of 21 passes for 427 yards and six touchdowns and guided the Saints to a 49-28 victory over Dardanelle in Class 4A state playoff quarterfinal action at Keenan Field.

 Reece hit five different receivers, with a trio of receivers hauling in five passes apiece.
 Both Jake Nelson and Jaret Russ surpassed 100 yards receiving, while Russ, Broc Berus and Blake Thomson each had two touchdown catches.